ShaikIrfawn/flight-price-scraper-bot/README.md

 ---

-## 📦 Requirements
+## 👨‍💻 Requirements

-- Node.js ≥ 18
+Node.js 18+

-- Git
+At least one of these browsers installed:

-- Google Chrome (installed)
+Chrome

-- Internet connection
+Opera GX

+Brave

+Edge

+Chromium

 ---